quafzi/Magento-Productvisibility/README.rst

 You'll find the output of this module as a new tab of the product edit page in the backend of Magento.

-Netresearch_Productvisibility has `not a finished state`_, so much work has to be done to improve it.
+Quafzi_Productvisibility has `not a finished state`_, so much work has to be done to improve it.

 .. _`not a finished state`: Issues_